 Interest rate risk arises from changes in market interest rates that may affect the fair value or future cash flows from the Company's financial assets or liabilities.
 The Company may partially mitigate its exposure to interest rate changes by holding a mix of both fixed and floating rate debt.

-At March 31, 2011, the sensitivity in net earnings for each one percent change in interest rates on floating rate debt was \$3 million (2010 - nil).
+At December 31, 2011, the Company had no floating rate debt.
+Accordingly, the sensitivity in net earnings for each one percent change in interest rates on floating rate debt was nil (2010 - nil).

-18. Commitments and Contingencies
+19. Commitments and Contingencies